What is Jade?

 Jade polishing can be done with a mechanical work wheel or by the manual use of diamond hand polishing pads and cloths.

-- Rotary tool with felt buffing pads attachments and diamond paste.
+- A rotary tool with felt buffing pads attachments and diamond paste.

 - Polishing Machines (Buffing Machines).